Stop the Ant

 6. HECO Ward – Detected Jun 2019 – Eradicated!

-LFA TREATMENT FOR ERADICATION: It may be helpful to understand that it takes at least 4 years to be sure of successful eradication of an infestation of little fire ants.
+LFA TREATMENT FOR ERADICATION: It may be helpful to understand that it takes at least 4 years to be sure of the successful eradication of an infestation of little fire ants.
 We aren’t trying to just control ants and reduce their numbers, eradication means completely removing them from a site.
-The eradication process includes 8 treatments over the course of a year followed by years of regular monitoring to ensure no ant colonies persist.
+The eradication process includes 8 treatments over the course of a year, followed by years of regular monitoring to ensure no ant colonies persist.
 This method was developed by the Hawai’i Ant Lab (HAL), implemented by the Hawai’i Department of Agriculture (HDOA), and has proven successful in various sites across the state.

 Active Treatment Phase: Once LFA are confirmed at a site, a full survey to find the edge of the infestation, followed by treatments of the area (plus treatment of a “buffer zone” around the edge) every 6-8 weeks over one year.
 At the end of the year, an intensive survey is conducted to detect any remaining little fire ants.
 If ants are found, that site is treated in the same manner for an additional year.
 If and when no ants are found, the site moves into the next phase of the eradication program…monitoring.